Oracle Licensing

 Named User Plus (NUP) Licensing:

-NUP licenses are based on the number of distinct users or devices accessing the database.
-This model suits environments with a limited, identifiable user population (e.g., internal applications, development, or test systems).
+This model is suitable for environments with a limited, identifiable user population (e.g., internal applications, development, or test systems).
 Each user license entitles one named individual (or a single device) to access the database.

-Oracle imposes a minimumย number of NUP licenses per processor to prevent undersizing.
+Oracle imposes a minimum number of NUP licenses per processor to prevent under-sizing.
 For Enterprise Edition, at least 25 Named User Plus licenses per processor must be maintained (Standard Edition 2 requires 10 NUP per server).

-NUP licensing can be very cost-effective when the user count is small and controlled.
 However, tracking all human and non-human users is critical โ€“ any person or device that accesses the database (including via middleware or batch processes) must be licensed.
 If user counts grow or are uncertain (for instance, public-facing systems), NUP becomes hard to manage and may inadvertently fall out of compliance.

 Processor Licensing:

 Processor licenses allow unlimited users and are based on the processing power available to the Oracle software.
-This model is better for high-volume or externally facing systems where counting users is impractical.

-Oracle counts โ€œprocessorsโ€ by multiplying physical core counts by a core factor (a hardware-dependent multiplier).
 For example, most modern x86 CPUs have a 0.5 core factor, so a server with four cores counts as two processor licenses.
 Using the same 4-core server example,

-Processor licensing would require two processor licenses, totaling ~$95,000 at list price.
 The processor metric covers any number of users on those cores, which provides peace of mind for large user populations or unpredictable workloads.
-Itโ€™s often the choice for production databases with hundreds or thousands of users (or web applications) since the cost per user effectively drops as user count increases.

-A processorย must license Enterprise Edition if the user count multiplied by the NUP price would exceed the processor license costโ€”in practice, a threshold is reached where processor licensing is cheaper (often when user counts are in the high tens or hundreds per processor).
 Standard Edition 2 is licensed per physical CPU socket (up to certain limits) rather than per core, which can significantly reduce costs on multicore hardware.

 Licensing in Virtualized Environments:

-Oracleโ€™s database licensing becomes more complicated with virtualization.
-Oracle distinguishes between โ€œhard partitioningโ€ and โ€œsoft partitioningโ€ technologies.
 Approved hard partitioning methods (like Oracleโ€™s OVM with pinned CPUs, IBM LPAR, or Solaris Zones configured in certain ways) allow you to license only a subset of physical cores.
-In contrast, Oracle does not recognize soft partitioningย (most common hypervisors like VMware ESXi, Microsoft Hyper-V, etc.)ย to limit licensing.

 Read Oracle Licensing in Microsoft Hyperโ€‘V: A CIO Advisory.

-Oracleโ€™s policy is clear: if you deploy Oracle Database on a VMware environment, you must license all physical cores on every host where the VM could run, not just the cores allocated to the VM.
-For example, a VM with four vCPUs running on a VMware cluster of three hosts (each 16 cores) could be seen by Oracle as having access to 48 cores, requiring that many cores to be fully licensed.
+For example, a VM with four vCPUs running on a VMware cluster of three hosts (each 16 cores) could be seen by Oracle as having access to 48 cores, requiring that many cores be fully licensed.

-As a result, many firms isolate Oracle databases on dedicated servers or clusters to contain the spread of license liability.
 If using virtualization, itโ€™s crucial to understand Oracleโ€™s partitioning policies and restrict Oracle workloads to known, licensed boundaries or use Oracle-approved partitioning technologies.

 (Oracle has an โ€œAuthorized Cloud Environmentโ€ policy for certain cloud providers, allowing a more nuanced vCPU counting for Oracle Database on AWS/Azure, but still with specific rules.
 Always consult the latest policy if running Oracle DB in the public cloud.)